 My department listens to my concerns:

-• Active Listening Development: Strengthened management’s active listening skills by creating employee resources and implementing a formal training course for managers.
+- Active Listening Development: Strengthened management’s active listening skills by creating employee resources and implementing a formal training course for managers.
 Two training sessions have been completed, with two more scheduled.
+In addition, managers are required to complete coaching leadership training, offered quarterly, with the first session held in August.
+Both training series form part of a broader leadership coaching initiative.

-• Coaching Leadership: Conducted interactive workshop where participants learned about coaching fundamentals, tools for adopting a coaching leadership mindset, and skills for effectively developing others.
+- Coaching Leadership: Conducted interactive workshop where participants learn about coaching fundamentals, tools for adopting a coaching leadership mindset, and skills for effectively developing others.
 The goal is to help managers and supervisors cultivate trust and respect through coaching conversations beyond the performance assessment period.
-Two sessions have been completed, and more will scheduled next quarter.
+Three sessions have been completed, and two more are scheduled in April.

-• Creating Effective Meetings: Developed resources to equip managers and employees with a framework for organizing and leading productive meetings.
-Training sessions are available to staff, with two courses completed and two more scheduled to enhance meeting effectiveness across the organization.
+- Creating Effective Meetings: Developed resources to equip managers and employees with a framework for organizing and leading productive meetings.
+Training sessions are available to staff, with six courses completed and two more scheduled in April to enhance meeting effectiveness across the organization.